Treating burn injury

 • Friction burn injuries – This can happen when your skin rubs across a hard surface.
 These types of burns are commonly caused by motorcycle accidents and bicycle accidents.

 • Radiation – Burn injuries can also be caused by radiation.
-People who work in the medical field are at risk for a radiation burn, as are people who work in the nuclear energy industry.
+People who work in the medical field are at risk for radiation burn, as are people who work in the nuclear energy industry.

 • Chemical burn injuries – Occur when the skin comes into contact with harmful chemical agents, such as acids and other industrial chemicals.